 Find the weak point and get to work

 A tiled floor is a tough seamless surface that’s hard to break into.
-Any weak point is your starting point for getting a chisel, crowbar or tile removing machine into the floor, so find a crack in a tile or a stretch of missing grout.
+Any weak point is your starting point for getting a chisel, crowbar or tile-removing machine into the floor, so find a crack in a tile or a stretch of missing grout.
 Alternatively, you can just create the entry points you need by breaking up part of the floor with some well-aimed hammer work.

 If you are using a sledgehammer, wield it with precision.
 Violent smashing may feel satisfying, but it risks damaging the tile underlayment, and that will make the job much harder in the long run.
-Aim for the grout joints, hit firmly but with control, and be sure you’re wearing all your protective gear in case of flying fragments.
+Aim for the grout joints hit firmly but with control, and be sure you’re wearing all your protective gear in case of flying fragments.

 Now you’re in business

 With the first tile out of the way, you have access to the surrounding tiles.
-Position your chisel behind the one you’re working on, tap the chisel with the hammer to get it under the tile, then slide the chisel forward to prise the tile out.
+Position your chisel behind the one you’re working on, tap the chisel with the hammer to get it under the tile, and then slide the chisel forward to prise the tile out.